Are you looking for an in-depth review of DeleteMe? Or for the best alternative to DeleteMe?

 📊 DeleteMe Scan – Exposure Reporting

 Data broker scanning technology is a cornerstone of a good personal data removal service.
 The quality of the free scan is usually a good indicator of the quality of its removals.
-If a company can’t produce a free scan, that’s a bad sign and you should probably keep moving and look elsewhere before you pay the company any money.
+If a company can’t produce a high quality free scan, that’s a bad sign and you should probably keep moving and look elsewhere before you pay the company your hard earned money.

 Enter your name, and city and state and your initial results will be displayed on a web page and look something like the image below.
-From our research, DeleteMe displays the same 6 data broker results for all searches (Addresses.com, USSearch, Intelius, Spokeo, PeopleFinders, and InstantCheckmate), but promises many more if you sign up for a paid account.
+From our research and in each of our test searches, DeleteMe displayed the same 6 data broker results for all searches (Addresses.com, USSearch, Intelius, Spokeo, PeopleFinders, and InstantCheckmate), despite claiming a “FREE SCAN OF 40+ DATA BROKERS” on its marketing landing page.
 The more detailed report will arrive in PDF format within about 1 week after you purchase a subscription.
 This is helpful, but not particularly impressive, and it begs a lot of questions.

 For example, the first sentence in the DeleteMe scan results screenshot below says:

 “Our initial scan found at least 75 more data records containing your personal info.“

 If that’s the case, then why not display the additional 75 records?
 Why stop at 6?
 Why, when we tested the free scan with different names and city and state combinations, did the initial scan results always find exactly “at least 75 more data records” for each name we tested?

 And why does the DeleteMe Free Scan landing page advertise “FREE SCAN OF 40+ DATA BROKERS“, but then limit the results displayed to just 6 data brokers, even though it has simultaneously claimed to have found you on 75+ more data records?